ab5w/puppet_facts.class.php/README.md

     $serverfacts = $facts->nodefacts($server,"operatingsystem,osfamily,uptime_days,hardwaremodel,physicalprocessorcount,timezone,productname");

-The results will be returned in an array:
+The results will be returned as json:

+    {"operatingsystem":"CentOS","osfamily":"RedHat","uptime_days":"295","hardwaremodel":"x86_64","physicalprocessorcount":"2","timezone":"GMT","productname":"PowerEdge R610"}

+If you want the results returned as a PHP array you can specify json to be false:

+    $serverfacts = $facts->nodefacts($server,"operatingsystem,osfamily,uptime_days,hardwaremodel,physicalprocessorcount,timezone,productname",false);

     Array
     (